top of page

 It is not cheap at $6, $10, $12 but the small plate of hokkien mee gives you 3 prawns and a lot of octopuses.

 You will see a long Q at the place but generally the wait is about 15 mins.
 How it operates is that a big wok of noodles is fried at one go, which takes about 15 mins.
 As he cooks, the Q starts to form.
 After 15 mins, noodles are dished out along the Q, everyone in the Q will usually get it.
-If you’re lucky and arrives as he starts dishing out, you might just wait the 3-5 mins to be served, just pray that there is some left when it’s your turn!
+If you’re lucky and arrive as he starts dishing out, you might just wait the 3-5 mins to be served, just pray that there is some left when it’s your turn!

 (Hokkien Mee) Geylang Lor29 Hokkien Mee 3.jpg